 a.
 The order (Numbers 1-2).

-c. what to do in case of infidelity (Numbers 5).
+c.
+What to do in case of unfaithfulness (Numbers 5).

-d. loyalty of the individual in case of general infidelity (Numbers 6).
+d.
+Faithfulness of the individual in case of general unfaithfulness (Numbers 6).

 2. The journey (Numbers 10:11-21:20).